storyblok/drupal-exporter/README.md

 ## Requirements
 - Drupal 10+
 - Drush 9+
+- Storyblok Management API PHP SDK (`storyblok/php-management-api-client`)
-- A Storyblok account with a Space, a Datasource and a Personal access token
+- A Storyblok account with a Space and a Personal access token

 ## Drupal Installation
 I recommend using `ddev` for local development, which is based on Docker.